nandha252006/nandha252006/README.md

 * 🦀 Using Rust to build secure and efficient networking tools
 * 🐧 Daily environment: Arch Linux with KDE

----

-## Philosophy

-Learn networking by building systems, breaking them, and understanding why they fail.
+Learning concepts by building systems, breaking them, and understanding why they fail.

 <!--